oasis-tcs/openc2-jadn/outline.md

 ```
 Since conceptual models can be implemented in different ways, multiple DMs
 can be derived from a single IM.

-### 2.2 Model Driven Architecture
-In Model Driven Architecture [MDA], the IM is part of a Platform Independent Model (**PIM**) and DMs
+In the context of data definitions within a Model Driven Architecture [MDA]:
-are used in Platform Specific Models (**PSM**), where:
-* A PIM exhibits a sufficient degree of independence so as to enable its
+* An IM is part of a Platform Independent Model (PIM) that exhibits a sufficient degree of independence so as to enable its
 mapping to one or more platforms.
-This is commonly achieved by defining a set of
-services in a way that abstracts out technical details.
-* A PSM combines the specifications in the PIM with the details
+* A DM is part of a Platform Specific model (PSM) that combines the specifications in the PIM with the details
 required to stipulate how a system uses a particular type of platform.
-### 2.3 Abstracting Information
+### 2.3 Abstraction
+Information refers to *what* needs to be communicated between applications, and data is *how* that information
-Information theory defines *information* as the amount of unexpected data, or "entropy", contained in a message.
+is represented when communicating.
+More formally, information theory defines information as the unexpected data or
-An IM defines just the information (unexpected data) in a message, while DMs based on serialization rules add
-greater or lesser amounts of expected data (containing no information) in order to format the information
+"entropy" contained in a message.
+When information is serialized for transmission in a canonical format, the additional
+data used for purposes such as text conversion, delimiting and framing contains zero entropy because it is known a priori.
-for transmission.
-If the serialization is canonical it adds no unexpected data; if not, all unexpected data
+If the serialization is non-canonical, any additional entropy introduced into the data (e.g., whitespace) is discarded
-added during serialization is discarded on deserialization.
+on deserialization.

-That theoretical description has practical implications when designing information models:
-1) if there are multiple equivalent representations of an item, the shortest is **always** that item's information.
-2) bookkeeping data (such as string lengths, item separators, and framing data) is **never** information.

-Deciding what constitutes an IM is illustrated through examples.
-* Heuristic:
-    * Authoritative definition
-    * Unambiguous definition
-    * Information theory
+For example, in an Information model an IPv4 address ([RFC791]) is a 32 bit value because it contains 32 bits of
+information that an application cares about.
+Data Models define how an IPv4 address is serialized, for example:
+* Textual representation of an IPv4 address [TEXTREP] contained in a JSON string:
+"192.168.141.240" (17 bytes / 136 bits of data).
+* Hex value contained in a JSON string: "C0A88DF0" (10 bytes / 80 bits)
+* CBOR byte string: 0x44c0a88df0 (5 bytes / 40 bits).

+The data is different when using different DMs, but the information in these three examples is the same.

-## 3. Schema mechanism
+## 3. JADN Types
-A JADN schema is a structured data instance that can be validated, consisting of:
-* meta-information about the schema
-* type definitions

 JADN type definitions provide:
 * Value constraints (enumerations, size and value ranges, regex patterns, semantic validation keywords)